-- 1. In Hosea 2:2 God never claims to have divorced Israel.
+- 1. In Hosea 2:2, God never claims to have divorced Israel.
 "The point God is making is that as adultery destroys marriage, so idolatry destroys the intimate and unique relationship between God and His people" (J. Carl Laney, The Divorce Myth, 104). - 2.
-Hosea 2:19-20 use the word "betroth" only in the sense of the relationship between God and His people being renewed (Laney, 104). - 3.
+Hosea 2:19-20 uses the word "betroth" only in the sense of the relationship between God and His people being renewed (Laney, 104). - 3.
 God prohibits remarriage to a woman who has been divorced and remarried, then divorced again (Deut.
 24:1-4; Jer.
 3:1), so this cannot be the meaning of the "first husband" of Hosea 2:7.
-Rather, the NIV renders it correctly: "I will go back to my husband as at first" which recalls the beauty of her marriage to Hosea prior to her adultery. - 4.
-Jeremiah 3:8 states that God married both Israel and her sister Judah, so if one wants to establish theology based on an allegorical hermeneutic, this would also advocate polygamy (William A. Heth, Jesus and Divorce, 136)!
-Besides, God declares a few verses later for the people to return since he still was a husband to them (Jer.
+Rather, the NIV renders it correctly: "I will go back to my husband as at first" which recalls the beauty of her marriage to Hosea before her adultery. - 4.
+Jeremiah 3:8 states that God married both Israel and her sister Judah.
+Therefore, if one wants to establish theology based on an allegorical hermeneutic, this will also advocate polygamy (William A. Heth, Jesus and Divorce, 136).
+Besides, God declares a few verses later that the people should return, since He was still their husband (Jer.
 3:14). - 5.
-Isaiah 50:1 noted above expects a negative answer to the question.
+Isaiah 50:1, noted above, expects a negative answer to the question.
 The point is that God never did give the nation a bill of divorce. - 6.
 God Himself says, "I hate divorce" (Mal.
 2:16), so why would He command Hosea to do something here which He prohibits elsewhere? - 7.
 God told Hosea to "show your love to your wife again" (Hos.
 3:1).
 Note that she is still called his wife and no remarriage is mentioned or even implied.

 Hosea's marriage tragedy illustrates God's continued loyal love of covenant faithfulness while unfaithful Gomer persisted in her immorality.
-Thus Hosea serves as God's ideal in the case of a broken marriage, for he shows covenant faithfulness rather than divorce (Heth, 125).
-This is consistent with Paul's advice to believers not to divorce but to remain unmarried so as to facilitate reconciliation (1 Cor.
+Thus, Hosea serves as God's ideal in the case of a broken marriage, for he shows covenant faithfulness rather than divorce (Heth, 125).
+This is consistent with Paul's advice to believers not to divorce but to remain unmarried to facilitate reconciliation (1 Cor.
 7:10).

-The divorce and remarriage issue is complex with reputable scholars supporting a variety of positions.
-The perspectives are clearly laid out in H. Wayne House, ed., Divorce and Remarriage: Four Christian Views (Downers Grove, IL: IVP, 1990) where scholars interact with another from four angles: No Divorce & No Remarriage (J. Carl Laney), Divorce but No Remarriage (William Heth), Divorce & Remarriage for Adultery and Desertion (Thomas Edgar; cf. Jay Adams above), and Divorce & Remarriage under a Variety of Circumstances (Larry Richards).
-In my opinion, these four views are already listed in order of priority as it relates to the scriptural data.
+The issue of divorce and remarriage is complex, with reputable scholars supporting a range of positions.
+The perspectives are laid out in H. Wayne House, ed., Divorce and Remarriage: Four Christian Views (Downers Grove, IL: IVP, 1990) where scholars interact with another from four angles: No Divorce & No Remarriage (J. Carl Laney), Divorce but No Remarriage (William Heth), Divorce & Remarriage for Adultery and Desertion (Thomas Edgar; cf. Jay Adams above), and Divorce & Remarriage under a Variety of Circumstances (Larry Richards).
+These four views are already listed in order of priority as they relate to the scriptural data.